-Sexual activity is generally safe to resume about 2-4 weeks after a D&C, once bleeding stops and your doctor gives the green light.
+Sexual activity is generally safe to resume after a D&C once bleeding or discharge has stopped, you feel comfortable, and your doctor gives the green light—often around 1 to 2 weeks, though some people may need longer.

 Understanding the Procedure and Its Impact on Your Body